-How To Revolutionize Your Life One Month at a Time
+How To Revolutionize Your Life One Month at a Time - And a Few Of My Favorite Health Apps For The Modern Woman

 I love Spring.
 The trees are fully adorned with leaves once again and the foliage is lush and vibrant.
 The somatic winter sense of lingering loss is swept away by the freshness of possibility and the promise of new beginnings.